 4. What is the benefit of working with a coaching organization like SHFT vs. going out on my own?

 The short answer is time.
 The days of starting a blog or a website and building a following within a year are gone.
 There’s just too much noise.
-So the way you grow expontential is to work with / partner with organizations with built in communities.
+So the way you grow exponentially is to work or partner with organizations with built-in communities.

 5. Everyone comes to me with their problems.
 Will this make me a good coach?